 A couple of lessons

-Needless to say, it’s too early to say anything about the effects of the eco-labels, and more trouble and controversy may appear before they are actually there on the fuel pumps.
+Needless to say, it’s too early to say anything about the effects of the eco-labels.
 Even so, there may be some useful lessons to learn from the process up until now.

 It may be hard to find politicians who are willing to pursue eco-labels on fuel pumps, but it is even harder to find those who are overtly dismissive.
 It gives a bad impression to state explicitly that it is a poor idea to inform people of the sustainability properties of a product that is central to climate change and other environmental hazards.